Dear readers of the NURED blog,

 “NURED in Estonia

-One partner of NURED project is Tallinn Health Care College in Estonia.
+One partner of NURED project is Tallinn Health Care College (External link) in Estonia.
 The Estonian team consists of six members who represent different fields of health and welfare.
 Beginning with our local partners who bring expertise to this project:

 – Gerli Liivet is the Vice President of Estonian association of nurses;

 – Julia Kapponen is a Home Nurse Coordinator from a home nursing company;